 Is the Mediterranean diet as healthy as claimed to be?
 Recent discoveries show that it might just be a myth seen from a marketing point of view.

-If you live in Barcelona – or plan to do so – you will probably adapt to Spanish lifestyle the city offers; with the Mediterranean diet becoming your new way of eating.
-You can spot the healthy diet everywhere: in supermarkets, restaurants, and media.
+If you live in Barcelona – or plan to do so – you will probably adapt to the Spanish lifestyle the city offers; with the Mediterranean diet becoming your new way of eating.
+The healthy diet can be spotted everywhere: in supermarkets, restaurants, and media.
 Endless amounts of studies repeatedly show that the Mediterranean diet fosters a happy and healthy lifestyle.
 However, lately, it has been shown that there might be more marketing than actual science behind the concept.
 This raises the question of how healthy the Mediterranean diet really is?

 Ever since 1953, when epidemiologist Leland G. Allbaugh published a study on the positive impact Greek diet had on its population, there has been great scientific interest in the Mediterranean diet.
 Up until today, it still has a great reputation across the world, with a growing popularity and new people constantly adapting to this lifestyle.

 With tapas, crema Catalana, and churros constantly being within easy reach, it is simple to fall into the habit of unhealthy eating.
-However, what might make matters worse, is the belief of these foods being healthy when they are being in marketing this way.
-This, therefore, requires customers to be aware of what is Mediterranean eating, and what’s not.
-Remember though that the benefits of the Mediterranean diet are not just physical because there is a strong involvement of cultural element: eating together.
-This is the foundation of the cultural identity and continuity of the Mediterranean communities.
-It is a moment of social exchange and communication.
+However, what might make matters worse, is the belief of these foods being healthy when they are being marketed this way.
+This requires customers to be aware of what is Mediterranean eating, and what’s not.
+Remember though that the benefits of the Mediterranean diet are not just physical because there is a strong cultural element involved: eating together is the foundation of the cultural identity and continuity of the Mediterranean communities, it is a moment of social exchange and communication.
 The Mediterranean diet emphasizes values of hospitality, neighborliness, intercultural dialogue and creativity!

-If you would like to read about some specific topic, then, click on the button below and SHARE YOUR THOUGHTS!
+If you would like to read about some specific topic click on the button below and SHARE YOUR THOUGHTS!

 Photo credits: readersdigest.ca